Thursday, September 19, 2024

 Now, let's talk a little bit about LAWS OF NATURE

 Laws differ from scientific theories in that they do not posit a mechanism or explanation of phenomena; they are merely distillations of the results of repeated observation.
-As such, the applicability of a law is limited to circumstances resembling those already observed, and the law may be found to be false when extrapolated.

 How do logical possibility (LP) and causal possibility (CP) relate?